mazeincoding/Mazeway/README.md

 You just opened the door to the complete authentication starter pack your users will **love**.

-I see a lot of new apps having only 5% of authentication.
-Including:
-- Missing login page
-- No "forgot password" option
-- Missing crucial security (2FA, device sessions, email alerts, and more)
-- Weird UI glitches with auth
-- No way to connect account to multiple providers (or delete some)

-These are the kind of things users expect to see in your app.
-And when they don't, they think:
-- Not complete app
-- Unprofessional
-- Sketchy

-Talking from experience, a few years ago before I was a dev.

-This starter pack includes all of that.
-But that's not the best part.

-> Clerk and other services already solve this?
+> How is this project different from Clerk and other auth solutions?

 Remember:
-- Bootstrap
+- Bootstrap?
-- Material UI
+- Material UI?
-- Chakra UI
+- Chakra UI?
-- Ant Design
+- Ant Design?

 They all solved the same problem, but created yet another one... **lack of customization**.
 They were very limited.
 Then Shadcn UI came around, and solved that problem by focusing on copy-paste components.
 You owned all the code, and you could customize it exactly how you wanted.
 It was like the ultimate UI starter pack that you could just build on.